-Varnish is a proxy and cache, or HTTP accelerator, designed to improve performance for busy, dynamic web sites.
-By redirecting traffic to static pages whenever possible, varnish reduces the number of dynamic page calls, thus reducing load.
+Varnish is a proxy and cache, or HTTP accelerator, designed to improve performance for busy, dynamic websites.
+By redirecting traffic to static pages whenever possible, varnish reduces the number of dynamic page calls, thus reducing the load.

 - These instructions are intended specifically for installing the Varnish on Fedora 20.

 - I’ll be working from a Liquid Web Self Managed Fedora 20 server with HTTPD and PHP already installed, configured, and running, and I’ll be logged in as root.